Pixlrcom/sdk/README.md

 PixlrSDK is a library that allows you to integrate Pixlr's image editing capabilities directly into your web applications.
 It provides an easy-to-use API to open and edit images in an embedded Pixlr editor within an iframe.

+## Obtaining Access Keys

+To obtain API Access keys, you must first register an account at [Pixlr.com](https://pixlr.com).
+After creating your account, you can generate your API Access keys by visiting [this page](https://pixlr.com/myaccount) and navigating to the Developer section.

 ## Features

 - Open image files in an embedded Pixlr editor.